Miniature Bud Vase

 Now cut your flowers and enjoy your bud vase!
 I went the fake flower route because real flowers last mere seconds in our home before the cats attack and eat them, only to throw them up later —like on the bed in the middle of the night (and ALWAYS on my side!
 What’s up with that?!).
 Also, some flowers can truly make our fur babies sick, so we just stick to fake flowers, which (most of the time, at least), the cats view as unworthy of their attention.
 Now I’ve got a bit more color on my bookshelf and a few more cheerful flowers!

 Where do you like to go for your DIY supplies and inspiration?
 Let me know in the comments!
-Connect with us on Facebook, and sign up with your email for more DIYs, recipes, and social life adventures delivered straight to your inbox!
+Connect with us on Facebook or Pinterest, and sign up with your email for more DIYs, recipes, and social life adventures delivered straight to your inbox!